Trihydrogen cation: Astronomical detection

 H3+ has been detected in two types of the universe environments: jovian planets and interstellar clouds.
 In jovian planets, it has been detected in the planets' ionospheres, the region where the Sun's high energy radiation ionizes the particles in the planets' atmospheres.
 Since there is a high level of H2 in these atmospheres, this radiation can produce a significant amount of H3+.
 Also, with a broadband source like the Sun, there is plenty of radiation to pump the H3+ to higher energy states from which it can relax by spontaneous emission.

 Planetary atmospheres

 The detection of the first H3+ emission lines was reported in 1989 by Drossart et al., found in the ionosphere of Jupiter.
-Drossart found a total of 23 H3+ lines with a column density of 1.39×10^9/cm^{2}.
+Drossart found a total of 23 H3+ lines with a column density of 1.39e9 /cm^{2}.
 Using these lines, they were able to assign a temperature to the H3+ of around 1100 K, which is comparable to temperatures determined from emission lines of other species like H2.
-In 1993, H3+ was found in Saturn by Geballe et al. and in Uranus by Trafton et al.
+In 1993, H3+ was found in Saturn by Geballe et al. and in Uranus by Trafton et al. Over 30 years later, H3+ was discovered at Neptune by Melin et al.; this finding required the high spatial resolution of the James Webb Space Telescope to distinguish H3+ emission from sunlight-reflecting clouds.